ericcheung1/canucks_reddit_proj/README.md

 ## Project Overview

 This project is an ongoing effort to analyze the sentiment of Vancouver Canucks fans regarding the 2024-25 NHL season by examining post-game discussions on Reddit.
-It encompasses data collection, sentiment analysis, and web application development for data display
+It encompasses data collection, sentiment analysis, and web application development for data display.

 The completed phase involved:
 * Gathering comments and replies from post-game threads within the r/canucks subreddit using the PRAW API.